simde-utc/portail/documentation/frontend/redux.md

 `createCrudActionSet(actionTypes, uri, overrides = {})` creates a set of CRUD actions from these parameters :
 - `actionTypes` : a set of actions generated from the `createCrudTypes` function.
 - `uri` : the url piece located after the domain name.
-It unables to access the right resource in the API.
+It enables to access the right resource in the API.
 For example `assos` unables to access to `https://assos.utc.fr/api/v1/assos`
 - `overrides` : an object unabling to replace and to add actions to the action set.

-### Creater of reducer
+### Creator of reducer

 `createCrudReducer(actionTypes, initialState = initialCrudState, overrides = {})` creates a CRUD reducer from the following parameters :
 - `actionTypes` : an actions set generated from the `createCrudTypes` function
 - `initialState` the initial state by default `initialCrudState`, can be replaced by extension of this one
-- `overrides` : an object unabling to replace and to add actions gestions to the reducer.
+- `overrides` : an object that enable to replace and to add actions gestions to the reducer.

 ```js
 export const initialCrudState = {